 If you’ve never purchased an asset tag before, you might be wondering what kind of tag is right for you.
-There are many factors that play a role in determining the right kind of tag, and with so many products ranging from small polyester labels to metal nameplates and even RFID tags, it can be hard to know where to start.
+There are many factors that play a role in determining the right kind of tag, and with so many products ranging from small polyester labels to metal asset tags and even RFID tags, it can be hard to know where to start.

 Before you begin, there are a few things to consider.
 The first is the objective you’re trying to accomplish.
 Do you want to implement a new asset tracking system, expand your existing system or even just improve the efficiency of your existing system?
 No matter what you’re looking to accomplish, Metalcraft has a solution for you.